Molecular Imaging and Bionanotechnology

 Our vision is to unravel the location and interplay of a multitude of genes, RNAs, and proteins in a truly quantitative fashion with highest spatial resolution in single cells.

 Got Interested?
-Learn more about what we do and how we do it in the Research Section.
+Learn more about what we do in the Publications Section.